Skip to main content

 When you match your language to your users’ you will make your content easier to find and understand.

-Take care with some Google Analytics features
+Take care with some Google Analytics metrics

 Metrics that can be misleading include: